talveth/pygrad/docs/source/index.rst

 **pygrad** is a lightweight automatic differentiation engine written entirely in Python, relying only on NumPy/Numba/opt_einsum, verified against Pytorch*, and less than 300 KBs in size.

-Pygrad's ``Tensor`` object takes as input numbers, lists, or NumPy arrays, now providing a ``.grad`` attribute.
+Pygrad's ``Tensor`` object operates like a NumPy array, additionally storing gradients.

 ``Tensors``:
-   * Store all operations performed on them, with support for broadcasting
+   * Store operations performed on them, with support for broadcasting
    * Perform backpropagation with ``.backward()``
    * Store gradients in ``.grad``
    * Support np.float16 to np.float128 data types

-This documentation includes examples using Tensors to perform gradient descent on the very simplest of functions to training a Vaswani Transformer with Adam.

 A simple example performing gradient descent on a Tensor: